Juanarchy/flipperspell/README.md

-# Lifecounter
+# Flipperspell

-A Flipper Zero life tracker for collectible card games such as Flesh and Blood, Magic the Gathering, Sorcery, Lorcana etc.
+A Flipper Zero tool for collectible card games such as Flesh and Blood, Magic the Gathering, Sorcery, Lorcana etc. Built from Lifecounter, inspired by Counterspell for mobile.

 ![Lifecounter](./screenshot.png)

+## Features
+- Vibration and sound options.
+- Vertical or Horizontal layout.
+- Track up to 4 life totals.
+(WIP)
+- Mana counter for MtG.
+(Planned)
+- Commander damage, poison, energy, experience, tax, and more!
+(Planned)

 ## Development setup